Toyota & Sports

 Toyota signing worldwide partnership with IOC, IPC

-Today, Toyota manages seven competitive sports clubs in Japan―beach volleyball, rugby, baseball, women's softball, long-distance running, men's basketball, and women's basketball―as well as 26 non-competitive sports clubs, many of which have been in existence for decades.
+Today, Toyota manages six competitive sports clubs in Japan―beach volleyball, baseball, women's softball, long-distance running, men's basketball, and women's basketball―as well as 26 non-competitive sports clubs, many of which have been in existence for decades.
 We also employ many athletes, para athletes, and others with high interest in sports.

 We are extremely proud of the Toyota team members that, over the years, have competed in international sporting events, including the Olympic and Paralympic Games.
 Keita Sato and Hajimu Ashida won bronze medals at the Rio 2016 Paralympic Summer Games in the 400m relay, and Taiki Morii won silver and bronze medals in chair-ski events at the Vancouver 2010 and Sochi 2014 Paralympic Winter Games.